 Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 N.B.
-Enclosed below are the Adoration Guides for the Second Sunday of Advent and the Third Sunday of Advent, Year C.
+Enclosed below are the Adoration Guides for the Third Sunday and the Fourth Sunday of Lent,

 EUCHARISTIC ADORATION